cristi-salcescu/javascript-the-fundamentals/readme.md

 JavaScript is the language of the web and one of the most used programming languages.

-It puts together some powerful features like closures, functions as values, objects as dynamic collections of properties,experimental characteristics, the prototype system, and some dangerous features such as the type coercion system.
+It puts together some powerful features like closures, functions as values, objects as dynamic collections of properties, experimental characteristics, the prototype system, and some dangerous features such as the type coercion system.

 Here are some of the things you will learn: